xlladdins/xll/docs/Excel4MacrosH-P.md

 IF(ALERT("Are you done with this entry?", 1), CompleteEntry(), )

-**Tip**   You can indent formulas in a macro.
+**Tip**&nbsp;&nbsp;&nbsp;You can indent formulas in a macro.
 To indent a formula, type as many spaces as you want between the equal sign and the first letter of the formula.

 **Related Functions**

-ELSE   Specifies an action to take if an IF function returns FALSE
+ELSE&nbsp;&nbsp;&nbsp;Specifies an action to take if an IF function returns FALSE

-ELSE.IF   Specifies an action to take if an IF or another ELSE.IF function returns FALSE
+ELSE.IF&nbsp;&nbsp;&nbsp;Specifies an action to take if an IF or another ELSE.IF function returns FALSE

-END.IF   Ends a group of macro functions started with an IF statement
+END.IF&nbsp;&nbsp;&nbsp;Ends a group of macro functions started with an IF statement

-ERROR   Specifies what action to take if an error occurs while a macro is running
+ERROR&nbsp;&nbsp;&nbsp;Specifies what action to take if an error occurs while a macro is running

 Return to [top](#H)